Help for Ukrainian refugees

 Other sources of help (in addition to the usual advice agencies) include:

-- Some social landlords, such as South Yorkshire Housing Association, are giving guidance to tenants on sponsoring Ukrainians.
+• Some social landlords, such as South Yorkshire Housing Association, give guidance to tenants on sponsoring Ukrainians.

-The House of Commons Library has a briefing on where Ukrainians live in the UK.
+The Migration Observatory has a briefing (August, 2024) on Ukrainians living in the UK.